alanionita/own-underscore/README.md

 # own-underscore
-My own rendition of underscore, using the underscore.js functionality as a design pattern
+My own rendition of http://underscorejs.org, using the underscore.js functionality as a design pattern